zainta/Harddrive-Library/README.md

   * The first value is the page index.
 If omitted, all pages are displayed.
   * The second value is the number of rows per page.
 If omitted, defaults to 32.
 * hdsl -dm: p/s/t/q
   * Sets the display mode for any scans performed.
-SUpports the following parameters:
+Supports the following parameters:
     * p - displays a progress bar representing scan progress.
     * s - displays a spinner to assure the user that the application is running.
     * t - outputs running textual log of activities.